What do you think: is imarketsLive a pyramid scheme scam – or legit MLM business?

 What is imarketsLive?

-imarketsLive is a multi-level-marketing business that specialises in products aimed at helping individuals become successful traders in Forex and Future markets – including trading tools and training.
+imarketsLive is a multi-level-marketing business that specializes in products aimed at helping individuals become successful traders in Forex and Future markets – including trading tools and training.

 However, since this is an MLM opportunity, you will grow your business by selling these products and services to others and creating a downline.